 John Richard “Dick” Gaynor of Shinnston received his heavenly reward on Saturday, October 19, 2019 at United Hospital Center surrounded by his immediate family at the age of 88.
 He was born October 8, 1931 at Goff Station, just outside of Clarksburg a son of the late John Franklin and Marguerite Winnings Gaynor.
 Dick spent his formative years at Kennedy Station, Jacksons Mill and Weston.

-To send flowers in memory of Dick Gaynor, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Dick Gaynor, please visit our Heartfelt Sympathies Store.